Joint Health and Safety Committee - Effective and Efficient

 Are the chairperson's duties and authority clearly specified?

-Back to topThe committee chairperson (co-chairs) must assume extra responsibilities.
+Back to topThe committee chairpersons (co-chairs) must assume extra responsibilities.
 A decision should be made whether these responsibilities are shared all the time or taken in turn (in some jurisdictions, the method of chairing meetings is legislated).

-Specific co-chairperson's duties may include:
+Specific co-chairpersons duties may include:

-- Scheduling meetings, notifying members.
+- Scheduling meetings and notifying members.

 - Preparing an agenda.